retro16/acsi2stm/README.md

 ---------------

  * A STM32F103C8T6 or compatible board.
 You can find them for a few dollars online.
 The "blue pill" works out of the box and the "black pill" requires minor modifications.
+ * A USB-serial dongle, with USART 3.3V levels.
  * A SD card port for your STM32.
 You can also solder wires on a SD to microSD adapter.
  * A SD card.
  * A male DB19 port (you can modify a DB25 port to fit) with a ribbon cable.